davidmalcolm/texi2rst/output/invoking-gcov.rst

   produce an output file called a.c##x.h.gcov instead of x.h.gcov.
 This can be useful if x.h is included in multiple source files and you want to see the individual contributions.
-If you use the -p option, both the including and included file names will be complete path names.
+If you use the :samp:`-p` option, both the including and included file names will be complete path names.

 -p --preserve-paths
   Preserve complete path information in the names of generated .gcov files.
 Without this option, just the filename component is used.
-With this option, all directories are used, with / characters translated to # characters, . directory components removed and unremoveable .. components renamed to ^.
+With this option, all directories are used, with :samp:`/` characters translated to :samp:`#` characters, . directory components removed and unremoveable .. components renamed to :samp:`^`.
 This is useful if sourcefiles are in several different directories.

 -r --relative-only